 You’ll be surprised by what you can find at local thrift stores.
 I’m a thrifter and most of my clothes are bought from thrift stores.
 A lot of people do not thrift because of the negative perception of thrift stores.

-If they only know how much money they could save on clothes by going to thrift shops, they would probably shop in thrift stores frequently.
+If they only knew how much money they could save on clothes by going to thrift shops, they would probably shop in thrift stores frequently.
 Although it still rings true for some of these shops, a lot of the thrift stores in the city have increased their prices.

 There are many thrift stores now that are clean and have air-conditioning units to make their shops more comfortable for their customers.
 The downside of this improvement is that the prices of their merchandise have increased.